asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 tags: ['pair programming', 'extreme programming']
 ---

-In my [previous post]({{ site.baseurl }}{% post_url 2017-11-30-misconceptions-of-pair-programming %}) I discussed the misconceptions about pair programming.
+In my [previous post]({{ site.baseurl }}{% post_url 2017-11-30-misconceptions-of-pair-programming %}) I discussed some misconceptions of pair programming.
 When trying to encourage skeptical development organizations to try pair programming its not only important to understand the misconceptions but also be able to articulate its benefits.
 Pair programming avoids many traditional software project issues that managers typically have to address.
-It is because of this and its many other benefits that I consider it an essential practice for modern agile software development teams.
+It is because of this, and its many other benefits, that I consider it an essential practice for modern agile development teams.

 ## A Social Activity